mathworks/Customizable-Assigment-Report-for-MATLAB-Grader/README.md

 Requires MATLAB.
 Tested in release R2019b and R2021a.

 ## License
-The license for this tool is available in the [LICENSE.TXT](LICENSE.TXT) file in this GitHub repository.
+The license for this tool is available in the License.txt file in this GitHub repository.

 ## Community Support
 [MATLAB® Central™](https://www.mathworks.com/matlabcentral)